 Here are some examples of the kinds of cases we can help with:

 Landlord/Tenant disputes are our most common area of practice.
-We have a strong reputation for aiding students in this area by holding landlord accountable.
-Some common reason students come to our office include:
+We have a strong reputation for aiding students in this area by holding landlords accountable.
+Some common reasons students come to our office include: